ahmedabadawi/gighub-core/user-stories.md

 Following - Gig feed [4]
 Gig Calendar - Remove a gig from calendar [5] Following - Unfollow an artist [5]
+Notification - Notify users when a gig they are attending has been updated Notification - Notify users when a gig they are attending has been cancelled Notification - Notify users when an artist they are following created new gig